+In a digital-first world, online networking is a vital tool to supercharge your business or career.
 Use free online collaborative networks like Maroon Oak or thematic social networking portals like MeetUp to connect with like-minded people and learn about what’s new across industries and figure out ways to collaborate.
-Harness the power of informational interviews to gain a better understanding around your chosen field.
+Harness the power of informational interviews to gain a better understanding of your chosen field.

 While she looked for a full- time job opportunity, Dani Butler found several part-time gigs as a Social Media Strategist, by staying connected and engaged on online platforms, and answering questions from other Members.

 Meet Members and Find your Tribe on Maroon Oak!

 Hosts of non-profit companies like Taproot Foundation will happily accept your services pro-bono and this gives you a chance to practice your skills, build connections and add to your career resume.

 When choosing to intern – look smart, not hard.